HombreDelConcon/Apex-Map-Scraper/README.md

 # Apex-Map-Scraper
+Description:
-Description: This is a web scraper to find the current map in the Apex Legends public lobby.
+This is a web scraper to find the current map in the Apex Legends public lobby.
 This scraper has not been tested to work on iMac nor Linux.
 This scraper is running on Python 3.10.4 so it may or may not run on other versions.

 Please run this program in a virtual environment as it may require some libraries which are not available or run on different versions of already installed libraries.
 A requirements.txt file is included which you can just pass into pip.

+Instructions:
-Instructions: First thing to do is to make sure you have a Twilio account as we are going to be using their service to send the text messages.
+First thing to do is to make sure you have a Twilio account as we are going to be using their service to send the text messages.
 Creating an account is free and they give you a trial number and enough trial money to send A LOT of messages.
 Sending messages only costs a few pennies so the trial money should be enough so long as you are not running like 50 simultaneous instances of this program.
-Make sure you have the phone numbers you are going to be using be confirmed in your Twilio account (yes you need to this).
+Make sure you have the phone numbers you are going to be using confirmed in your Twilio account.

-To get started you will need to pass in parameters to the main program, this isone from the command line.
+To get started you will need to pass in parameters to the main program, this program runs fron the command line.

 Options: